Attacked French weekly often lambasted religion, especially Islam

 At the scene, Paris imam Hassan Chalgoumi said of the attackers: "We must be firm with them, because they want terror, they want racism, they want to pit people against each other."

-The racism case went to court in 2007, but the plaintiffs -- two leading French Muslim groups and the Saudi-backed Muslim World League -- stood no chance against the weekly's defence that France's freedom of speech and separation of church and state guaranteed its right to criticise any religion.
+The racism case went to court in 2007, but the plaintiffs -- two leading French Muslim groups and the Saudi-backed Muslim World League -- stood no chance against the weekly's defense that France's freedom of speech and separation of church and state guaranteed its right to criticize any religion.

 Because of its relentless criticism of many public figures and institutions, Charlie Hebdo's often crude -- many Muslims would also say cruel -- caricatures are seen in France more as free speech rather than far-right anti-Muslim agitation.